deathworlders/online/content/book/deathworlders/chapter-20-exorcisms.md

 "*Fuck you* Arés!
 I don’t want to hear you passing the buck! *I want my daughter back*!"

 All of that impressive strength failed, and he sagged down, weeping freely all over Gabriel’s desk.
-"Or just… just hold her, just... just… *Anything!* God…"
+"Or just… just hold her, just...just… *Anything!* God…"

 He looked up and speared Gabriel with a gaze that was more a tear-soaked desperate plea for understanding than it was actually angry. "*Why,* damn you?"